orchestra-hq/terraform-azure-aca-compute/README.md

 # terraform-azure-aca-compute

 Deploy an Azure Container App Job (with relevant resources) for a hybrid compute option with Orchestra.
+See [Orchestra docs](https://docs.getorchestra.io/docs/deployment-options/hybrid/aca_jobs) for more details.

 ## Contributing